unifyai/unify-docs-old/docs/home/walkthrough.rst

   :alt: Console Routers Train.

 .. note::
-    You can notice that the endpoint providers are not listed.
+    You may notice that the endpoint providers are not listed.
 This is because the router training does not depend on the provider, only the model.

 Finally, clicking the **Train** button will submit a training job!
 Your router configuration will be grayed out while the training is being performed.
 While the benchmarks are being performed.